awsdocs/amazon-emr-management-guide/doc_source/emr-manage-resize.md

   1. aws emr list-instances --cluster-id j-3KVXXXXXXY7UG --instance-group-types "CORE"
   ```

-  Use the `modify-instance-groups` subcommand with the `--instance-groups` parameter to reset a cluster in the `ARRESTED` state\.
+  Use the `modify-instance-groups` subcommand with the `--instance-groups` parameter to reset a cluster in the `SUSPENDED` state\.
 The instance group id is returned by the `describe-cluster` subcommand\.

   ```
   1. aws emr modify-instance-groups --instance-groups InstanceGroupId=ig-3SUXXXXXXQ9ZM,InstanceCount=3